-‘Devolution to bring economic development’ Minister of State for Presidential Affairs in charge of monitoring and implementation of Government Programmes Dr Joram Gumbo.
+‘Devolution to bring economic development’ Special Advisor to the President on monitoring implementation of Government programmes and projects, Dr Joram Gumbo

 Thupeyo Muleya